Dr Timothy Johnson

 E-mail: T.C.Johnson( at )hw.ac.uk

-I completed my PhD in Financial Mathematics at King's College London in November 2006, supervised by Prof. Mihail Zervos.
+I completed my PhD in Applied Probability at King's College London in November 2006, supervised by Prof. Mihail Zervos.
 The thesis was The Optimal Timing of Investment Decisions.
 I have a BSc in physics from Imperial College and worked in the energy industry for 16 years, initially on reservoir simulation but more recently addressing problems of valuation and asset management.
 I obtained my MSc in Financial Mathematics from King's College in 2002, my dissertation was on Modelling Commodity Futures Prices with a Multi-Factor State Model.

 Publications and Working Papers

-1. T. C. Johnson and M. Zervos, A The solution to a second order linear ordinary differential equation with a non-homogeneous term that is a measure., Stochastics , Vol 79, Issue 3&4, pgs 363-382, 2007.
+1. T. C. Johnson and M. Zervos, The solution to a second order linear ordinary differential equation with a non-homogeneous term that is a measure., Stochastics , Vol 79, Issue 3&4, pgs 363-382, (2007).
 DOI: 10.1080/17442500601100281

 2. A. J. Jack, T. C. Johnson and M. Zervos, A singular control problem with application to the Goodwill Problem.
-Stochastic Processes and their Applications, Volume 118, Issue 11 , Pages 2098-2124, November 2008 .
+Stochastic Processes and their Applications, Volume 118, Issue 11, Pages 2098-2124, (2008) .
 DOI: 10.1016/j.spa.2008.01.001

-3. T. C. Johnson and M. Zervos, The explicit solution to a sequential switching problem with non-smooth data., in press Stochastics, July, 2009.
+3. T. C. Johnson and M. Zervos, The explicit solution to a sequential switching problem with non-smooth data., Stochastics: an International Journal of Probability and Stochastic Processes 82:1 (2010), 69-109.
+DOI: 10.1080/17442500903106606

 [Actuarial Mathematics & Statistics] [Maxwell Institute for Mathematical Sciences] [School of Mathematical and Computer Sciences] [Heriot-Watt University]